-Hello Kitty has been an iconic Japanese character; loved by generations of girls (and boys, adults) and recognized globally.
-She also happens to be the face of Sanrio (company), and the star of many of their attractions.
 Sanrio Puroland was created with fans of Hello Kitty and her friends in mind.
-It’s a mecca where people can immerse themselves in meeting with Sanrio characters, take part in a variety of shows, take thousands of Instagrammable pictures, and make lasting memories while all throughout the park, the themes of friendship, love, and care are engrained.
+It’s a mecca where people can immerse themselves in meeting with Sanrio characters, enjoy various shows, take thousands of Instagrammable pictures, and make lasting memories.
+At the same time, all throughout the park, the themes of friendship, love, and care are engrained.

-The theme park first opened its doors in December 1990 in Tama Center on the West end of Tokyo.
-Since then, the park has been welcoming 1.5 million visitors each year to its 500,000 square meter, three story indoor park.
-First, here is a run down of some quick facts for full enjoyment.
+The theme park first opened its doors in December 1990 in Tama Center on the west end of Tokyo.
+Since then, the park has welcomed some 1.5 million visitors each year to its 500,000 square meters, three-story indoor park.
+First, here is a rundown of some quick facts for full enjoyment.

 Who can go to Sanrio Puroland?
 Everybody!